Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 This will then open a text box where you should detail what has been created or changed in the current version of the experiment.
 Press the commit button at the bottom of this box to commit the new version of the experiment.

 You will know the experiment version is committed when you can no longer edit the experiment.
-The green commit button has been replaced with the red edit button.
-Additionally, the previous yellow banner is now green, and highlights that “new participants will get this version of the experiment”.
+The Commit button has been replaced with the Edit button.
+Additionally, the striped "under construction" banner is now green.
 These changes indicate that we are now viewing the committed version of the experiment, not editing it.

 We've created a Walkthrough that will take you step-by-step through the journey of creating and launching your Experiments in Gorilla.
 There, you will find references to the support pages for all the crucial components that build your Projects.